© 2026 Connecticut Public

 What Greenlanders say about Trump's plans for the territory

-President Trump wants Greenland.
-He says the U.S. should control what is now an autonomous territory of Denmark for, quote, "national security purposes."
+President Trump's foreign policy also includes wanting to take over Greenland.
+He says he wants the autonomous territory of Denmark for, quote, "national security purposes."
 The leaders of Denmark and Greenland, though, say the island is not for sale.
-But what do people on the island make of this?
-ALL THINGS CONSIDERED cohost Juana Summers traveled to Greenland to find out.
+All Things Considered host Juana Summers traveled to Greenland to hear more.

-Lila Sandgreen is a masterful multitasker.
-When we meet her, she's typing away, as we talk inside the tourism company she owns with her husband.
+JUANA SUMMERS, BYLINE: Laila Sandgreen is a masterful multitasker.
+When we meet her, she's typing away as we talk inside the tourism company she owns with her husband.

 You are busy.
 He said you wear a lot of hats.
 He's not kidding.